CS21M013/cs6910_assignment1/README.md

 This repository contains Assignment 1 of CS6910

-We have implemented Feedforward Neural Network from scratch and trained it for Fashion - Mnist dataset.
+We have implemented Feedforward Neural Network from scratch and trained it for Fashion - MNIST dataset.
+The report link mentioned above represents the entire experimentation including hyper parameter tuning for Fashion - MNIST dataset and using ideas from the experiment to test the performance of different combinations of hyper-parameters on the MNIST data.
+The repository also allows one to use wandb for tuning the model and better visualization

 ## File Descriptions: